 - Horses must be entered for events with their full registered names and EA numbers. - Only those horses/ponies entered into the competition are permitted on the grounds.
-Companion horses/ponies or other companion animals are not permitted on the grounds. - At events, horses are not to be ridden by anyone other than the rider nominated on the draw until the whole event is concluded except for as per point below.
+Companion horses/ponies or other companion animals are not permitted on the grounds. - ~~Only horses entered in actual competitions are allowed in the warm-up and competition areas.~~ - At events, horses are not to be ridden by anyone other than the rider nominated on the draw until the whole event is concluded except for as per point below.
 This ruling applies even if a horse has completed its competitions at an event.
 Some disciplines have rules as to how long before commencement of competition a horse may only be ridden by the nominated rider.
 Please refer to discipline rules and event conditions of entry. - A horse can be ridden by more than one sibling rider at an event providing: it is in different disciplines; and the horse does not participate in more than the maximum number of tests/sections allowed in the day by EA discipline rules.
 This rule does not apply to the Australian Interschool Championships.
 (The intent of this rule is to allow siblings to share one horse due to them not having a horse each to participate on.
 Siblings are not to be used to warm up horses before classes at IQ events for the other sibling.) - Where event programs allow, a rider may participate on more than one horse.
 For the State Championships a rider can enter a maximum of two (2) horses in each discipline providing that each horse/rider combination is qualified. - At all times when considering participating in multiple disciplines and/or multiple classes, horse and rider welfare must be paramount.
-No horse is to undertake more than three competitive starts per day across disciplines. - The horse must have the competitor number displayed on both sides of the horse when competing.
+No horse is to undertake more than three competitive starts per day across disciplines. - ~~This is a school sport where the focus is on the rider/student performance and not the mount.
+Under prescribed circumstances substitution of horses is allowed for IQ events only but not substitution of riders which is in conflict of some official EA discipline rules (e.g. dressage).
+Programs for events will detail this ruling and how riders are to manage and notify the OC of any such changes.~~ - The horse must have the competitor number displayed on both sides of the horse when competing.
 Those competing in show horse classes can have a breast plate number holder instead, if preferred. - Riders who fall from their mounts in either the practice arena or competition arena must be cleared by the medical service provider before remounting. - Lunging by someone other than the nominated athlete is permitted.
 Lunging is only permitted in areas designated by the organising committee.